 Eat Plenty of Protein & Wholesome Carbs

-Almost all your meals should contain some lean protein for three days.
+Almost all your meals should contain some lean protein for all three days of the belly fat cleanse.
 While you should avoid processed and red meats since they increase your cholesterol and risk of heart disease , foods like chicken breast, eggs, tuna, salmon, pulses, and black beans are great substitutes.

 Protein increases the satiety hormones – GLP-1, peptide YY, and cholecystokinin – and decreases ghrelin, the hunger hormone .
 A high-protein diet also boosts your metabolism and burns 80-100 extra calories a day , and eating even 25% of your daily calories in protein reduces hunger pangs by 60% !
 Besides, protein is essential for post-workout recovery.